 Get feedback: Once you've come up with an informal plan of action, start soliciting feedback from classmates, professors, and your target beneficiaries.
 Do they think your timeframe and action plan are realistic?
 Would they be willing to join or support you?
 How could your plan be improved?
 Attaining honest and meaningful feedback from the start is crucial to long-term success, and it is a great way to find allies early in the process.

 Once you've developed your Commitment to Action, formally submit your application.
 We strongly encourage you to draft your commitment offline before you apply, and keep a record of it in case you experience any technical difficulties when applying online.
-Preview the application questions to help you prepare.
+Preview the application (check back for application preview link coming soon) questions to help you prepare.

 If you are applying as a group, you must appoint one member of your group to apply first, submitting the group's Commitment to Action.
 Other members of the group will receive emails to complete their portions of the application once the group leader's application is complete.